 After the birth of your child, the finalization process and the signing away of your parental rights will be the next steps.
 After you sign your rights over to the adoptive parents, there may be a brief period you can change your mind about placement, usually just a few days, but you can see what your state’s laws are here.

 After placement, it is important that you continue to seek postpartum care.
 You will be healing in more ways than one, so take care of yourself and seek any counseling or medical attention that you may need.
+Below are more helpful links for those considering adoption.

 5. Birth Father Rights